 - a.
-Installations of hardware and software

-- b.
-System maintenance

-- c.
-Changing of backup media

-5.2.1.3 Security Manager: Overall responsibility for the security of the Telia CA Service.

-5.2.1.4 Information Systems Security Officer (ISSO): Typical duties which may be administered by the ISSO include:
+Installations of hardware and software - b.
+System maintenance - c.
+Changing of backup media - 5.2.1.3 Security Manager: Overall responsibility for the security of the Telia CA Service. - 5.2.1.4 Information Systems Security Officer (ISSO): Typical duties which may be administered by the ISSO include: - a.

-- a.
 Works in conjunction with the SAs to get physical access to the systems where dual control is required - b.
 Supervision of the SAs work at the operational system level where dual control is required and responsible for that the SAs are carrying out their role within the framework of their authority - c.
-May have a degree of delegated security responsibility for the CA and RA services

-5.2.1.5 Registration Officer: RA Office and Subscriber Service staff of the CA. Registration Officers in the Subscriber organisations that act as RA's are not trusted persons.
+May have a degree of delegated security responsibility for the CA and RA services - 5.2.1.5 Registration Officer: RA Office and Subscriber Service staff of the CA. Registration Officers in the Subscriber organisations that act as RA's are not Trusted Roles.
 Typical duties of the Registration Officer include processing and approving certificate applications and submitting certificate requests to the CA system that issues and signs the certificates.
 Registration Officers also create new Subscriber accounts, privileges and values to enable Telia's self-service software for the Subscriber.
-More detailed obligations and responsibilities of the Subscriber acting as RA are as below.
+More detailed obligations and responsibilities of the Subscriber acting as RA are as below. - a.

-a.
 Authentication of Registration Officers.
 When the Subscriber is using an application programming interface (API) or Certificate Application supplied by Telia for registration, the Subscriber is responsible for verification of the identity of the Registration Officer using this interface or application.
-Authentication to registration systems has to be done by a personal certificate or equally strong method every time the API or application is used for registration.
+Authentication to registration systems has to be done by a personal certificate or equally strong method every time the API or application is used for registration. - b.

-b.
 Security.
 The Subscriber shall ensure that he manages securely his part of the certificate registration process.
 The Registration Officer workstations shall be located in premises secured with physical access control.
 Each registration Officer shall use his securely stored personal credentials.
-The Subscriber shall ensure that unauthorized persons can't use the registration privileges.
+The Subscriber shall ensure that unauthorized persons can't use the registration privileges. - c.

-c.
 Recording and filing.
-The Subscriber is responsible for recording and filing the relevant actions, data and documents associated with the certificate application process, and for storing them for as long as the Subscriber acts as a RA and uses certificates issued by Telia CA.
+The Subscriber is responsible for recording and filing the relevant actions, data and documents associated with the certificate application process, and for storing them for as long as the Subscriber acts as a RA and uses certificates issued by Telia CA. - d.

-d.
 Chained responsibilities.
 The entitled Subscriber's Administrative Contact person shall appoint a Registration Officer for his organisation.
 The Administrative Contact Person is entitled to appoint new Registration Officers and also cancel their rights in the organisation as necessary.
-All Registration Officers have the right, delegated by the Administrative Contact Person, to make the necessary entries and configurations into the data systems to authorize new Registration Officers.
+All Registration Officers have the right, delegated by the Administrative

+Contact Person, to make the necessary entries and configurations into the data systems to authorize new Registration Officers.
 The Administrative Contact Person together with old Registration Officers shall ensure that the new Registration Officers will be familiarised with their responsibilities and obligations and instructed in their duties.

-e.
+- e.
 Confidentiality.
 The terms concerning confidentiality in Telia's general delivery terms for business Subscribers concerning services shall apply.
-The Subscriber shall commit himself to follow the legislation concerning personal data protection in registration.
+The Subscriber shall commit himself to follow the legislation concerning personal data protection in registration. - f.

-f.
 Inspection rights.
 Telia is entitled to verify by inspection that the Subscriber fulfils the requirements concerning registration.
 Telia has chosen to divide the responsibility for the above roles into sub-roles in order to increase security.